Detecting Social Media Manipulation in Low-Resource Languages: Results

-\rev{Additionally, we perform dimensionality reduction using \textit{Uniform Manifold Approximation and Projection} (UMAP) \cite{mcinnes2018umap}.
-A clear separation is evident between the embeddings of the suspended and non-suspended tweets.} This suggests that the model can accurately capture the distinction between the two classes of accounts in the target low-resource language.

-Finally, we compare the performance of our method with that of other models in Table \ref{tab:modelcomparison}.
+We also evaluate the performance of our approach by comparing it with baseline models, as displayed in Table \ref{tab:modelcomparison}.
 To resemble the training setup for the baselines, here we train our proposed models for 100 epochs with a learning rate of 1.0.
 We see that the transfer learning approach outperforms all other methods with a higher F1 score and recall.
 While the baselines have good precision, they are unable to accurately detect malicious users, which is evident from their low recall.
-Our proposed approach performs well even in comparison to a sophisticated model that uses contextualized word representations from BERT due to the distinct nature of social media discourse which greatly differs from the kind of corpora BERT has been pre-trained on.
-This shows that social media analysis, particularly that of short texts in low-resource languages, is not easily conducted by using models trained on other, more formal bodies of text.
+Our proposed approach shows promising performance especially when compared to a sophisticated model that uses contextualized word representations (BERT), probably because of the different nature of social media discourse with respect to the corpora BERT has been pre-trained on.
+This shows how the analysis of social media content, in general, and the detection of discourse manipulation, in particular, can not be easily conducted by using models trained on other, more formal bodies of text, further highlighting the downstream challenges of designing language-agnostic tools that can generalize to low-resource languages.

+\rev{Finally, we perform dimensionality reduction of text embeddings using \textit{Uniform Manifold Approximation and Projection} (UMAP) \cite{mcinnes2018umap}.
+After aggregating the tweets for each user, we use FastText to generate vector embeddings from their text.
+We then use UMAP to map these embeddings into a lower-dimensional space, retaining only the components that explain most of the variation in the data.
+Figure 2 shows the results of this projection onto a two-dimensional space.
+A separation is seen between the embeddings of the suspended and non-suspended tweets.} This suggests that the model can, to some degree, capture the distinction between the two classes of accounts in the target low-resource language.